Created: March 25, 2026

 DataTTL

-Stale instances (no heartbeat)30 seconds
+Stale marker (no heartbeat)30 seconds

 Messages1 hour